 A. My Four Most Important Directions:

-- Just unpublish anything you haven’t updated yet/not sure about using and delete anything you are sure you won’t use.
+- Just unpublish anything extra you haven’t updated yet/not sure about using.

-- However, please leave the policies, the accessibility links and Canvas help in the welcome module.
+- However, please leave the policies, the accessibility links and Canvas help.

 B. Welcome Module Walk-through / Support